STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 7.2 CSM’s rights and remedies under this Agreement are in addition to its rights and remedies implied by statute and common law.

-7.3 The Supplier will indemnify CSM against all costs, losses, damages and liabilities (whether direct or indirect) including any interest, penalties and legal and other fees and expenses awarded against / incurred or paid by CSM resulting from a breach by the Supplier of any of its contractual obligations arising under the Agreement.
+7.3 The Supplier will indemnify CSM against all costs, losses, damages and liabilities (whether direct or indirect) including any interest, penalties and legal and other fees and expenses awarded against / incurred or paid by CSM resulting from a breach by the Supplier of any of its contractual obligations arising under the Agreement and/or for the acts or omissions of Supplier’s employees, subcontractors, agents or representatives in relation to the Services or otherwise.

-7.4 CSM shall not be liable under any circumstances to the Supplier for any indirect or consequential loss, including: (i) loss of revenue or profits; (ii) loss of business; (iii) loss of opportunity (iv) loss of goodwill; (v) loss of reputation; or (v) loss of, damage to, or corruption of data.
+7.4 CSM shall not be liable under any circumstances to the Supplier for any indirect or consequential loss, including but not limited to: (i) loss of revenue or profits; (ii) loss of business; (iii) loss of opportunity (iv) loss of goodwill; (v) loss of reputation; or (v) loss of, damage to, or corruption of data.

 7.6 Except as stated in clause 7.1, the aggregate liability of CSM to the Supplier with respect to all claims under or in connection with the Agreement shall be limited to damages not exceeding the total amount of fees and costs paid or payable by CSM to the Supplier under the Agreement in the twelve (12) months immediately prior to the date of any claim or series of connected claims.

-8.1 Each party undertakes that it shall not during this Agreement, and for a period of two (2) years after termination of this Agreement, disclose to any person any Confidential Information (as defined in clause 8.4) except as permitted by Clause 8.2.
+8.1 Each party undertakes that it shall not during this Agreement, and for a period of two (2) years after termination of this Agreement, disclose to any person any Confidential Information (as defined in clause 8.4) except as permitted by Clause 8.2 and Clause 8.5.

 8.2 Each party may disclose the other party’s Confidential Information: